nailuj1992/TacoTip-cata-mop-version/README.md

-## TacoTip: Better player tooltips - for Cataclysm Classic (and nearly for MoP Classic)
+## TacoTip: Better player tooltips - for Mists of Pandaria Classic

-**Compatible with Cataclysm Classic
+*With a stable version for Cataclysm Classic*

 All features are configurable - you decide what you want to see or not to see.